 Utilizing the one-line or standalone installer allows you to install the OnSight vCollector on any Linux-based instance.

-The following table provides the minimum Linux VM requirements for a standalone Onsight vCollector deployment:
+The following list provides the minimum Linux VM requirements for a standalone Onsight vCollector deployment:

 Ubuntu LTS 14.04 (or newer) or RHEL/CentOS 7.x( or newer)

 At least 1 GB of memory

 Root access with the ability to create users and install system packages

 | ||Note: As your monitoring expands, we recommend 1 core + 1 GB Ram per 1,000 checks.|